Jin-Baek/Jin-Baek/README.md

 #### :triangular_flag_on_post: 2021 - 1

-1. Project upload plan through learning related to university course<br>
+1. Project to be carried out in personal will be uploaded  through learning based on university course.
-2. Project to be carried out in personal is scheduled to be uploaded
+2. Upload university class study materials
-3. Will participate in Kaggle
+3. Kaggle

 <!--